-Old San Juan's 16th-century cobblestone streets, ornate Spanish town houses with wrought-iron balconies, ancient plazas, and eclectic museums are all repositories of the island's colorful history.
-Founded in 1521 by the Spanish explorer Juan Ponce de León, Old San Juan sits on an islet separated from the "new" parts of the city by a couple of miles and a couple of centuries.
-Ironically, its culture is youthful and vibrant, reflecting the sensibilities of stylish professionals, a bohemian art crowd, and university students who populate the streets.
-You'll find more streetfront cafés and innovative restaurants, more contemporary art galleries, more musicians playing in plazas, than anywhere else in San Juan.
+Old San Juan's 16th-century cobblestone streets, ornate Spanish town houses with wrought-iron balconies, ancient plazas, and eclectic museums together form a repository of the island's colorful history.
+Founded in 1521 by the Spanish explorer Juan Ponce de León, Old San Juan sits on an islet separated from the "new" parts of the city by a couple of miles and a few centuries.
+Today, however, it is culturally youthful and vibrant, reflecting the sensibilities of the stylish professionals, bohemian art crowd, and university students who people its streets.
+You'll find more streetfront cafés and innovative restaurants, more contemporary art galleries, and more musicians playing in plazas than anywhere else in San Juan.

-Old San Juan slopes north, uphill, to Calle Norzagaray, which runs along the Atlantic shoreline and connects Castillo San Cristóbal to El Morro, the Old City's twin defensive bastions.
-On the north side of Calle Norzagaray you'll find a small neighborhood tucked beneath the city walls tight up against the ocean—this is La Perla, a rough area that you would be wise to avoid.
-The west end of the Old City overlooks San Juan Bay, and it's here that the rugged, towering walls of the original city are most evident.
-On Old San Juan's south side, along Calle Gilberto Concepción de Gracia, you'll find the commercial and cruise-ship piers that jut into San Juan Harbor.
+Old San Juan slopes north, uphill, to Calle Norzagaray, which runs along the Atlantic shoreline and connects the twin fortifications of Castillo San Cristóbal and El Morro.
+On the north side of Calle Norzagaray you'll find a small neighborhood wedged between the city walls and the ocean—this is La Perla, a rough area you'd be wise to avoid.
+The west end of Old San Juan overlooks the bay, and it's here that the rugged, towering walls of the original city are most evident.
+On the south side, along Calle Gilberto Concepción de Gracia (also called Calle la Marina), you'll find cruise ships and commercial piers jutting into San Juan Harbor.